 Much prior work has explored analyses for race detection.
-Static analyses (e.g. [2], [3], [4]) can offer strong guarantees, but due to computability limitations either miss races or report false alarms, and they may have trouble scaling to large systems.
+Static analyses (e.g. [2], [3], [4]) can offer strong guarantees, but due to computability limitations either miss races or report false alarms, and they may not scale to large systems.